inEXASCALE/pychop/README.md

 For example, setting exp_bits=5 and sig_bits=4 creates a compact 10-bit format (1 sign, 5 exponent, 4 significand), ideal for testing minimal precision scenarios.

 The code example can be found on the [quick start page](https://github.com/chenxinye/pychop/blob/main/guidance.ipynb).

+### Use Cases

+ * Machine Learning: Test the impact of low-precision arithmetic on model accuracy and training stability, especially for resource-constrained environments like edge devices.

+ * Hardware Design: Simulate custom floating-point units before hardware implementation, optimizing bit allocations for specific applications.

+ * Numerical Analysis: Investigate quantization errors and numerical stability in scientific computations.

+ * Education: Teach concepts of floating-point representation, rounding, and denormal numbers with a hands-on, customizable tool.